emeric-martineau/cloud_stack_lang/docs/AWS.md

  - `ref(resource_name: atom)`;
  - `ref(resource_name: string)`.

-If you use string for name, CSL can detect dependency.
+If you use string for name, CSL can't detect dependency.
+Use it when you reference AWS parameter `AWS::xxx`.

 ### name()